-On 22 December 1992, the Danish Government agreed to transfer the rights to the subsoil mineral resources of the Faroe Islands to the Faroese Government.
+On 22 December 1992, the Danish Government agreed to transfer the rights to the mineral resources in the subsoil of the Faroe Islands to the Faroese Government.

 The initial oil exploration phase started in 1994 and since then many firms have been exploring the subsoil.
 Oil reserves (Foinaven and Schiehallion) have been located in UK territory near the Faroese border.